Hans Herzog Nebbiolo 2016

 $115.00 inc. GST

 Tasting Note: Tasting Nebbiolo is quite an arresting experience because the floral and light red fruit aromas suggest a wine much lighter than it is.
-Tasting blind it is easy mistaken for a great Grand Cru Burgundy with its firm grip from the pronounced acidity but ethereal structure.
-The silky, soft texture almost feels like a spirit of a wine gliding over your palate.
+Tasting blind it is easy mistaken for a great Grand Cru Burgundy with its firm grip of the pronounced acidity and ethereal structure.
+The 2014 Nebbiolo is without rival, we felt transported to Piemonte, reminiscing of wild herbs, cherries, truffles and prunes.
+The silky, soft texture and delicious sweetness of the extracts, upheld by a sufficient acidity enough to make the mouthfeel velvety and seductive.
 A truly regal wine – pure, elegant and perfectly balanced that will last forever if you have the heart to keep it aside.

 Region: Marlborough, New Zealand